anaraquelou/ds-em-producao/README.md

 - Telegram bot accessed by API

 ### 3.2.
 Tools
-- Python
-- Jupyter Notebook
-- Render
-- Telegram
-- Git
-- API Flask
+- Python, Jupyter Notebook, Render, Telegram, Git, API Flask.

 ### 3.3.
 Process
 The solution process is based in CRISP-DM methodology, which stands for Cross Industry Process - Data Mining.
 It was developed by a consortium of over 200 interested organizations and it is flexible to suit many analytical methods such as Data Science.Launched in 1999 it is until today by far the most widely-used analytics process standard.
 It is originally composed by six phases, but the version used here in this project it is extended to ten.

 <img src="img/CRISP-DS.png" style="zoom:100%;" />

-- Step 01: Data description: renaming columns, changing data types, fillout NA, descriptive statistics.
+* Step 01: Data description: renaming columns, changing data types, fillout NA, descriptive statistics.
-- Step 02: Feature engineering
+* Step 02: Feature engineering: create hypothesis, derivate new features
-- Step 03: Variable filtering
+* Step 03: Variable filtering: remove unnecessary rows and columns and not available features.
-- Step 04: Exploratory data analysis
+* Step 04: Exploratory data analysis: univariate, bivariate and multivariate analysis, validate hypothesis.
-- Step 05: Data preparation
+* Step 05: Data preparation: normalization, rescaling, transformation
-- Step 06: Feature selection
+* Step 06: Feature selection: choose method to select features and apply
-- Step 07: Machine learning modelling
+* Step 07: Machine learning modelling: test different models, apply cross validation and compare real performance.
-- Step 08: Hyperparameter fine tunning
+* Step 08: Hyperparameter fine tunning: make a choice the paramaters that optimized the model.
-- Step 09: Error evaluation and interpretation
+* Step 09: Error evaluation and interpretation:
-- Step 10: Deploy model to production
+* Step 10: Deploy model to production:

 # 4. Data Collect